MooersLab/pymolshortcuts/README.md

 A [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.3781) about this project was publisehd in January 2020 in *Protien Science*.
 Access to the PDF is open; you do not need a subscription to *Protein Science* to download it.

-To cite the software, use the following citation if you use bibtex.
+To cite the software, use the following citation if you use BibTeX.

 ```bibtex